Go Jetters: Broadcast

 The series premiered via beIN, on the CBeebies international channel, across the Middle East and North Africa territories.
 By 2017, the series was also shown in Australia (ABC Kids), Ireland (Raidió Teilifís Éireann), France (France Télévisions and Boomerang - Since 8 February 2020) and Canada (Treehouse TV - discontinued 2017, and Family Jr. - resumed in 2021).
 The series began airing in the United States on (Universal Kids) on 5 November 2018.

+Spin off

+On 12 February 2026, BBC Studios Kids & Family announced that they had commissioned a Singapore-based spin-off of the series, entitled Go Jetters Go!, under the support of the Infocomm Media Development Authority of Singapore.
+The series focuses on a new character named Kym, voiced by Singaporean actress Lim Shi-An, as she undertakes missions to find the Go Jetters Cup and become an official Go Jetter, while also thwarting the dastardly deeds of Grandmaster Glitch and the Grimbots.
+She is assisted on the way by the original four Go Jetters.
+The series is planned to air at the end of 2026 in the UK and Singapore, while being pre-sold internationally by BBC Studios in 2027.

 Video Services

 Seasons of Go Jetters are available on variety of streaming or direct purchase video services.